 1. Berries: Blueberries, Raspberries, Strawberries

-Blueberry tarts, vanilla ice cream with strawberries, raspberry jam on your peanut butter sandwich – bees dying would mean we can kiss these guilty pleasures goodbye, because berries, like many other kinds of fruit, are dependent on bees for pollination.
+Blueberry tarts, vanilla ice cream with fresh strawberries, raspberry jam on your peanut butter sandwich – bees dying would mean we can kiss these guilty pleasures goodbye, because berries, like many other kinds of fruit, are dependent on bees for pollination.

 If there’s no more fruit, then it won’t be possible to make fruit products (surprise!).
 Bee extinction would mean no more orange juice with your breakfast in the morning, no more apple cider on autumn afternoons, etc.